- 1 Seven Deadly Blog Commenting Mistakes You Can’t Afford to Make

 I would know.
 I once was a skimmer too.

-Everyday, I would search for high industry blogs, skim the article and leave a less then desirable comment.
+Everyday, I would search for high industry blogs, skim the article and leave a less than desirable comment.

 I was in a hurry.
-There were other task to preform.
-I had to hurry if I was going to get them all done.
+There were other task to perform.
+I had to rush if I was going to get them all done.